-These masterfully crafted paper flower headpieces are fascinator dreams #Fashion Porn#australia#fascinator#hat#headpiece#origami#paper flowers#styled shoot Posted Apr 17 2017 Catherine Clark bijouxandbits Photos by: Elk Avenue Photos by Elk Avenue Related Post How to make paper flower bouquet from a French novel Tribe member Jordan Roberts wrote a great tutorial on how to make your own paper flower bouquet, out of your favorite book.
+These masterfully crafted paper flower headpieces are fascinator dreams #Fashion#australia#fascinator#hat#headpiece#origami#paper flowers#styled shoot Posted Apr 17 2017 Catherine Clark bijouxandbits Photos by: Elk Avenue Photos by Elk Avenue Related Post How to make paper flower bouquet from a French novel Tribe member Jordan Roberts wrote a great tutorial on how to make your own paper flower bouquet, out of your favorite book.
 This shoot was born at the hands of seven small creative businesses, run by some incredible women in the Riverina in New South Wales, Australia.
 There's some serious beauty happening here, most especially with the incredible paper flower headpieces (and belts! and adornments!) by Papel (Paper).
 They're intricately folded and strategically placed in ways that make us bow down to how amazing they are.
-Try not to pee yourself when you see… Vendors Photography: Elk Avenue • Gowns: Classic Couture • Florals: Little Triffids • Hair: Sass Hair Dezign • Makeup: Gyspy Girl Beauty • Origami/Headpieces: Papel (Paper) • Jewellery: Lovebuds by Amy All the paper wedding flower inspiration you will ever need!
+Try not to pee yourself when you see… Vendors Photography: Elk Avenue • Gowns: Classic Couture • Florals: Little Triffids • Hair: Sass Hair Dezign • Makeup: Gyspy Girl Beauty • Origami/Headpieces: Papel (Paper) • Jewellery: Lovebuds by Amy Related Post All the paper wedding flower inspiration you will ever need!
 Paper wedding flowers are rad -- there is no doubt -- and there are so many kinds and so many ways to incorporate them into your wedding.
-From bouquets, to… Read More Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Crave-worthy food-themed shoes for your foodie wedding NEXT A DIY viking wedding with a sword exchange Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+From bouquets, to… Read More Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Crave-worthy food-themed shoes for your foodie wedding NEXT A DIY viking wedding with a sword exchange Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.